-African Clawed Frogs are a type of aquatic frog that can be kept.
+African Clawed Frogs are a type of aquatic frog that can be kept as pets.
 In order to keep your frogs happy and healthy, it is vital their tank is set up correctly.
 Follow this blog to find out how.

 How long do they live?

 African Clawed Frogs live on average 5 – 15 years, but in captivity, they have been recorded to live as long as 30 years.